Trump's address to Congress sets Twitter activity record

 President Donald Trump's speech Tuesday night set a record for tweets sent during a presidential address to Congress.

-The most tweeted moment of the evening focused on Trump's campaign promise to dismantle the Obama-era Affordable Care Act.
-His declaration that, "Tonight, I am also calling on this Congress to repeal and replace Obamacare" attracted the most attention.
+The US senator from Vermont challenged Trump for not mentioning Social Security, Medicare, economic inequality, climate change and criminal justice reform.
+He also encouraged those who challenged their GOP representative at numerous town halls that recently took place across the country to continue.

+"Those of you who attended rallies or town hall meetings: keep showing up, keep calling Congress, and continue to fight," he said.

-The No. 2 most tweeted moment focused on Carryn Owens, the widow of a Navy SEAL killed during a raid in Yemen in January.
-The third most tweeted moment came when Trump declared: "We all bleed the same blood.
+Twitter said the second most-tweeted moment focused on Carryn Owens, the widow of a Navy SEAL killed during a raid in Yemen in January.
+And, the third most-tweeted moment came when Trump declared: "We all bleed the same blood.
 We all salute the same flag.
 And we are all made by the same God."

 That message was echoed in the most retweeted tweet of the night, which was sent by President Trump's @POTUS account: